-The debt derivative liability was measured using a 'with and without' valuation model to compare the fair value of the Oberland Facility including the identified embedded derivative features and the fair value of a plain vanilla note with the same terms.
-The fair value of the Oberland Facility including the embedded derivative features was determined using a probability-weighted expected return model ("PWERM") based on four potential settlement scenarios for the Oberland Facility due to a mandatory prepayment event between January 1, 2024 and June 30, 2027; (a) the prepayment of the Oberland Facility at the Company's option; and (b) the repayment of the Oberland Facility at its maturity in accordance with the terms of the debt agreement.
-The estimated settlement value of each scenario, which would include any required make-whole payment (see Note 10 - Long-Term Debt) is then discounted to present value using a discount rate that is derived based on the initial terms of the Oberland Facility at issuance and corroborated utilizing a synthetic credit rating analysis.
-The significant inputs that are included in the valuation of the debt derivative liability include:
+On June 30, 2020, the Company entered into the Oberland Facility (see "Note 10 - Long-Term Debt, Net of Financing Fees") and obtained the first tranche of \$5,000 at closing.
+On June 30, 2021, the second tranche of \$15,000 was drawn down by the Company.
+The Company determined that the term debt instrument included certain embedded features that required separate accounting identified as the Debt Derivative Liabilities and that the equity contract (the "Common Stock Derivative Option Liability") entered into concurrently were required to be classified as liabilities and recorded at fair value, requiring Level 3 fair value measurements.
+The Common Stock Derivative Option Liability was settled on December 10, 2020 (see "Note 10 - Long-Term Debt, Net of Financing Fees").
+The Debt Derivative Liabilities are measured using a 'with and without' valuation model to compare the fair value of the Oberland Facility including the identified embedded derivative features and the fair value of a plain vanilla note with the same terms.
+The fair value of the Oberland Facility including the embedded derivative features was determined using a probability-weighted expected return model based on four potential settlement scenarios for the Oberland Facility due to (a) a 5% probability of a mandatory prepayment event of the Oberland Facility on December 31, 2023; (b) a15% probability of a mandatory prepayment of the Oberland Facility at the Company's option on December 31, 2025; and (d) a 75% probability on March 31, 2026; (c) a 5% probability of the prepayment of the Oberland Facility at the Oberland Facility will be held to its scheduled maturity dates in accordance with the terms of the dbt agreement.
+The estimated settlement value of each scenario, which would include any required make-whole payment (see "Note 10 - Long-Term Debt, Net of Financing Fees"), is then discounted to present value using a discount rate that is derived based on the initial terms of the Oberland Facility at susuance and corroborated utilizing a synthetic cr

+The significant inputs that are included in the valuation of the Debt Derivative Liability - first tranche include: